Best things to do in Autumn in New York City

 Bring the whole family and celebrate Halloween in Central Park at the Pumpkin Flotilla.
 Enjoy pumpkin carving, Halloween crafts, spooky stories, a costume parade, and most of all the Conservancy’s signature Pumpkin Flotilla, which sets sail across the Harlem Meer at twilight!

-SECRETS OF CENTRAL PARK TOUR
+CENTRAL PARK WALKING TOUR

 More of the best things to do in autumn in New York City (outside of Central Park)